arghyabi/Computer8Bit/README.md

 ## 🧾 Instruction Set

-Documentation about the supported instructions (ADD, SUB, AND, OR, MOV, JMP, etc.) is available in the `info.txt` file.
+Documentation about the supported instructions (ADD, SUB, AND, OR, MOV, JMP, etc.) is available in the [ISA.md](ISA.md) file.

 Each instruction is defined with:
 - Opcode